plblum/jivs/docs/Jivs_API.md

 [jivs-engine/src/Conditions](https://github.com/plblum/jivs/tree/main/packages/jivs-engine/src/Conditions)
 - Return `Undetermined` when unsupported data is found.
 For example, if you are evaluating only against a string, test `typeof value === 'string'` and return `Undetermined` when false.
 - Always write unit tests.
 - `conditionType` should be meaningful.
 Try to limit it to characters that work within JSON and code, such as letters, digits, underscore, space, and dash.
-Also try to keep it short and memorable as users will select your Condition by specifying its value in the Configs passed into the `ValidationManager`.
+Also try to keep it short and memorable as users will select your Condition by specifying its value in the Configs passed into the `ValueHostsManager`.
 - `conditionType` values are case sensitive.
 - You may be building replacements for the Condition classes supplied in Jivs especially if you prefer a third party's validation schema code.
 In that case, implement the `IConditionFactory interface` to expose your replacements.
 Always attach your factory to the `JivsServices class` in the `createJivsServices function`.